 As we made our way to exit, we ran into Jane again, who wanted a photo with Jon on the monumental staircase.
 We exchanged numbers so I could text her the picture.

 We made our way back through the crowd, past the reporters, stopping to take a silly pic inside a heart-shaped wreath made of ice cream cartons.

 Jon was getting tired (I know this because he passed up a free sample of ice cream), so we stepped into the street to take a cab from an exiting couple.
 The man and woman were wearing Texas t-shirts, so I asked if they were from Texas, and where.
-They replied “Waco,” so I told them I’d gone to Baylor, and they chattered excitedly about the coincidence of us being the first people they met in their visit to DC.
+They replied “Waco,” so I told them I’d gone to Baylor, and they chattered excitedly about the coincidence of us being the first people they met in DC.
 As Jon and I settled into the cab, I pondered the coincidence as well, and what a long journey I’d made since leaving Waco — moving to DC, coming out, meeting Papa, becoming a father, marriage, and the visit to this building on this day.

 We stopped for a snack in Union Station then headed toward home on the Red Line.
 Our train dumped us out at the Silver Spring station, where we had 14 minutes to kill before we could board a new, all-the-way-homebound car.
 As has been the spirit of the day, Jon befriended a boy around his age waiting with his father.
 What started as funny faces through a pane of glass progressed to playing bullfighter with the Pride flag, interrupted only by a stranger asking to take a photo, and a father or two cautioning to stay near the center of the platform.